hackstarsj/AmazonCloneEcommerceProjectUsingDjangoReact/README.md

 Welcome to the Amazon Clone Project!
 This project is based on a tutorial series by the SuperCoders YouTube channel.
 The series walks through creating a fully functional Amazon clone using Django and React, complete with an inventory management system.

+## Support
+- You love our open source project?
+We love you too!
+Your sponsorship helps us dedicate more time to development, improvements, and community support.

+- Show your appreciation for our open source project.
+Your sponsorship directly impacts our ability to innovate and grow.

 ## ER Diagram
 <img src="https://raw.githubusercontent.com/hackstarsj/AmazonCloneEcommerceProjectUsingDjangoReact/master/ER_Diagram.png" alt="Amazon Clone Project ER Diagram" style="width: 100%;"/>